 This training aims to make participants aware of the dangers of electricity consumption.
 No matter what level of experience you have, whether you are a seasoned journeyman or an engineer, student, or management, this training is for you.

 CEUs: The AWWOA will award 0.3 CEUs to the registered participant upon course completion.
 Updated for 2018 Arc Flash rules, this training is now in compliance.

 - What is an arc flash?

-- Effects of an arc flash on a person
+- Effects of arc flash severity-related variables

-- Labelling of electrical equipment
+- Limits of electrical approach

 Online Course Duration

 Approximately 4.5 hours, including reading the course materials.

 Online testing will be used for the evaluation.
 The Arc Flash Awareness training aims to re-enforce what has been learned.
 For a certificate of completion, a mark of at least 80% is required.

 If the pass mark is not attained on the first try, participants can take the course a second time.
 This course’s supplementary resources may be obtained online.